Nuclear Waste-infused Fish

 It grows on you if you persist with it.
 It doesn't even take that long.
 Replace one fish meal a week with some crispy salt and pepper tofu and you'll be craving it within a month.
 Much faster if you happen to be one of those people who spends hours in the kitchen perfecting recipes and lamenting the fact that knowledge of your culinary brilliance has not yet reached the producers of MasterChef Australia.
 I am not one of those people, yet even I now find tofu delicious (especially when one of those undiscovered MasterChef types cook it for me).**

 Tofu is a perfectly good source of protein.
 There are also plenty of reasonable fish replacement products available that people can substitute their nuclear fish for.
 They might not taste exactly the same as the once-live version, but considering many of our fish populations are on the brink of collapse, is it really such an ask to try to adjust to the taste of something slightly different to what one is currently eating?
-Most people's food cravings are actually not as fussy or rigid as they imagine.
-If they swap out fish fillets for fishless fillets for three weeks their brain will start craving the faux version.***
+Most people's food preferences are actually not as fussy or rigid as they imagine.
+If they swap out fish fillets for fishless fillets for three weeks, their brain will start craving the faux version.***

 Most people don't need to eat seafood.
-Very few of us are living in a snow hut in the Artic where survival revolves around a hole in the ice not closing up, nor are we marooned on an island with nothing but a handcrafted spear and some coconut trees to keep us alive.
+Very few of us are living in a snow hut in the Arctic where survival revolves around a hole in the ice not closing up, nor are we marooned on an island with nothing but a handcrafted spear and some coconut trees to keep us alive.
 If you are someone who relies on seafood to sustain your family, you do what you need to do.
-If you are someone whose survival has less to do with the health of your local fish population than the opening hours of your local supermarket, there are alternatives.
+If you are someone whose survival has less to do with the robustness of your local fish population than the opening hours of your local supermarket, there are alternatives.

 In fact, most people will manage just fine even if the supermarket is shut.
 There will undoubtedly be a Chinese restaurant open nearby.
 Speaking from experience, they will do a much better job of turning tofu into crispy golden nuggets than if you attempt it at home.
 If this is an early rendezvous into the world of tofu, it is best to consult with the professionals and, considering China has recently wiped seafood from their national cuisine, I'm sure most restauranteurs will be appreciative of a sudden consumer uptake in requests.

 If you're really not on board (yet) with tofu, that's okay.
 You'll find a good selection of bean-based alternatives in any East Asian restaurant, which probably says something about why the Japanese are not too concerned about their nuclear wastewater purge.
 They already have a taste for tempeh and a variety of other beans.
 The Koreans will also be fine as long as the contaminated ocean water doesn't get into the fried chicken and kimchi.
 Over the other side, the South Americans eat beans for breakfast, so I'm not too concerned about them.
-Pacific Islanders are not going to like it, but they're also well accustomed to disappointing environmental decisions made by the rest of the world, so at least this won't come as a surprise.
+Pacific Islanders are not going to like it, but they're also well-accustomed to disappointing environmental decisions made by the rest of the world, so at least this won't come as a surprise.

 If pouring nuclear wastewater into the Pacific does result in much of the global marine population becoming slightly radioactive, human beings will manage.
 We always do.
 We have an uncanny ability to survive and prosper, even when it's not in the best interests of the planet to do so.
-Most people will probably just scroll passed stories about contaminated fish while eating their tuna sandwiches and not make the connection.
+Most people will probably just scroll past stories about contaminated fish while eating their tuna sandwiches and not make the connection.
 Marine populations will likely continue to plummet, even if what is being eaten is known to be dangerous to those eating it.
 People still drink soft drink, after all.

 At least those that put down the tuna sandwich and decide to get the faux tuna next time they shop will be able to say that the collapse of oceanic ecosystems wasn't their fault.
 Their reduced risk of cancer would be an added bonus.